-Older people and people with liver and kidney problems Your doctor will decide your dose, it will usually be lower than that for other adults.
+Older people and people with liver and kidney problems

+Your doctor will decide your dose, it will
-Children over 5 years, rheumatoid arthritis

-- The usual dose is 10 mg/kg body weight each day. - The dose is split into two and given 12 hours apart.
+Children over 5 years, rheumatoid arthritis The usual dose is 10 mg/kg body weight each attack ('myocardial infarction') or stroke.

-Medicines such as Naprosyn may be associated (linked) with a small increased risk of heart attack ('myocardial infarction') or stroke.
 Any risk is more likely with higher doses and prolonged (longer term) treatment.
 Do not exceed (take more than) the recommended dose or duration (length) of treatment.